somrajroy/AWS3TierArchitecturewithTFModules/README.md

 Our Terraform configuration was organized into different modules for VPC, EC2, ALB, RDS, and security groups.
 We used official AWS Terraform modules to simplify the setup. <br/>

+##### Terraform
+Terraform played a crucial role in the setup of the architecture.
+With Terraform's declarative syntax, we were able to define our infrastructure as code.
+We created configuration files that specified the desired state of our AWS resources, including VPC, RDS database, security groups, and more.
+Terraform then took care of provisioning and managing these resources in a repeatable and consistent manner.

 ##### Deployment Process
 1. We started by initializing the Terraform configuration and validating it.<br/>
 2. We used `terraform apply` to create the resources based on our configuration. <br/>